Bose-Einstein condensation in a frustrated triangular optical lattice: Introduction

-Another method to create unconventional BEC is to load bosons into the Floquet states of a shaken optical lattice \cite{Eckardt05,Gemelke,Lignier07,Zenesini09}.
-In such a shaken triangular lattice the effective tunneling energies can be tuned to negative values \cite{Struck11}.
+Another method to create unconventional BEC is to load bosons into the Floquet states of a shaken optical lattice \cite{Eckardt05,Gemelke,Lignier07,Zenesini09,Chin13,Chin15}.
+In such a shaken triangular lattice the effective tunneling parameters can be tuned to negative values \cite{Lewenstein10,Struck11}.
 The bosonic atoms condense at the minima of the effective dispersion at non-zero momenta.
 This was used to perform simulations of frustrated classical magnetism in \cite{Struck11}.
-Furthermore, complex-valued effective tunneling energies can be created, which correspond to artificial gauge fields \cite{Garcia12,Struck12}.
-These artificial gauge fields couple to an emergent, chiral order parameter, as demonstrated in \cite{Struck13}.
+Furthermore, complex-valued effective tunneling parameters can be created, which correspond to artificial gauge fields \cite{Garcia12,Struck12}.
+These artificial gauge fields couple to an emergent, chiral order parameter, as demonstrated in Ref.\cite{Struck13}.

-In this paper, we study the critical behavior of the effective, time-independent Hamiltonian that was realized in \cite{Struck13}.
-The setup is sketched in Fig.~\ref{fig:spins} (a).
-In the $xy$-plane, the bosons move in a triangular optical lattice, while moving freely along the $z$-direction.
-We consider the case of a real-valued, negative effective tunneling energy $J_e<0$.

-As a first approximation, we relate the system to a classical XY model.
-In the phase-density representation of the bosonic fields $\langle\psi(\bm{r})\rangle=\sqrt{n(\bm{r})}e^{i\varphi(\bm{r})}$, the phase $\varphi(\bm{r})$ is mapped onto a classical XY spin, $\bm{s}(\bm{r})=(\cos\varphi(\bm{r}),\sin\varphi(\bm{r}))$ \cite{Wen}, where we ignored density fluctuations.
-For simplicity we ignore phase fluctuations along the z-axis, mapping this system onto a 2D spin lattice.
-For negative tunneling energy $J_e$ this approximation results in antiferromagnetic spin coupling between neighboring sites \cite{Struck13,Becker10}.
+The frustrated bosonic system studied in Ref.\cite{Struck13}, as sketched in Fig.~\ref{fig:spins} (a), is related to a classical XY model in the triangular lattice by ignoring phase fluctuations along the z-axis.
+The underlying physics is to represent the bosonic fields $\langle\psi(\bm{r})\rangle=\sqrt{n(\bm{r})}e^{i\varphi(\bm{r})}$ in the phase-density representation, thus the phase $\varphi(\bm{r})$ is mapped onto a classical XY spin, $\bm{s}(\bm{r})=(\cos\varphi(\bm{r}),\sin\varphi(\bm{r}))$ \cite{Wen}.
+For a negative tunneling parameter $J_e<0$ in this approximation results in antiferromagnetic spin coupling between neighboring sites \cite{Struck13,Becker10}.
 This two-dimensional (2D) antiferromagnetic XY model is frustrated due to its triangular geometry, and has two degenerate ground states, discriminated by their chiral order, as illustrated in Fig.~\ref{fig:spins} (c), \cite{Choi,Yosefin,Hasenbusch05}.
-Thus, in addition to breaking the U$(1)$ symmetry of the system, spontaneous breaking of an emergent, chiral $\mathbb{Z}_2$ symmetry occurs \cite{Yosefin,Hasenbusch05}.
-As we discuss below, the $\mathbb{Z}_2$ symmetry breaking is analogous to condensation at only one of the two degenerate energetic minima in the bosonic system \cite{Struck13,Becker10}.
+Thus, in addition to breaking the U$(1)$ symmetry of the system, spontaneous breaking of an emergent, chiral $\mathbb{Z}_2$ symmetry occurs \cite{Yosefin,Hasenbusch05,Altman14}.